Developer Guide

 - Test case:

-, the previous deletion is redone, so eventually there are two applications in the application list (as the first application is already deleted).
-A success message is shown in theResult Box
+delete 1, the application atindex 1is deleted; afterundo, it is retrieved back and reappear in the application list; afterredo, the previous deletion is redone, so eventually there are two applications in the application list (as the first application is already deleted).
+A success message is shown in theResult Box, indicating the success of the redo action.

 - Expected output: After